MrTimeey/word-api/README.md

 An API for retrieving and saving words to build a 'word of day' application.

-It's also a learning project for various technologies like nodejs, express, mongoose and heruko deployment.
+It's also a learning project for various technologies like nodejs, express and mongoose deployment.

 ## Application env file
 Create an .env file in `src/config` for defining the application properties